Animalize: Background

 At this point in Kiss's career, the band had lost two founding members, drummer Peter Criss and lead guitarist Ace Frehley, released two unsuccessful albums that largely alienated their fanbase (1980's Unmasked and 1981's Music from "The Elder") and made a "return to form" with 1982's Creatures of the Night that still failed to gain the public's attention.
 However, the sessions for Animalize saw the band regaining momentum, as 1983's Lick It Up had achieved Platinum status and yielded a successful tour.
 With the departure of another member in lead guitarist Vinnie Vincent and the hiring of a complete unknown in Mark St. John to replace him, Animalize saw the band at a crossroads of sorts.

 At the time of the album's recording, vocalist/bassist Gene Simmons was pursuing a career in acting and was largely absent from Kiss.
 Vocalist/guitarist Paul Stanley later said, "I felt abandoned when it came time to make Animalize.
 After informing me without any warning or discussion that he wouldn't be around for the album, Gene went into a studio and crapped out some demos as fast as he could.
 Then he was off to do a movie."
-Stanley had become Kiss' de facto leader and he was left responsible for songwriting, production and direction of the new album.
+Stanley had become Kiss's de facto leader and he was left responsible for songwriting, production and direction of the new album.

 Simmons' relationships with his bandmates were at an all time low during this period.
 Most of this centered around his perceived lack of commitment to the band and his preoccupation with numerous outside projects, including producing and managing other rock groups such as Black 'n Blue (of whom future Kiss bandmate Tommy Thayer was a member at the time), and co-starring in the 1984 movie Runaway.